novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_evaluate.png) One interesting feature is the ability to show the node result as table and graph simutaneously.
-All customization are lost until yo
+All customization are lost when closing the node, unless you explicitly indicates that you want to set the current view as the default view for opening this specific node.
+To do that you must click on the

 ### Types of data structures natively supported